dotnet/sdk/README.md

   --folder, -f       The folder to operate on.
 Cannot be used with the `--workspace` option.
   --workspace, -w    The solution or project file to operate on.
 If a file is not specified, the command will search
                      the current directory for one.
-  --verbosity, -v    Set the verbosity level.
-Allowed values are q[uiet], m[inimal], n[ormal], d[etailed], and
-                     diag[nostic]
-  --check, --dry-run Formats files without saving changes to disk.
-Terminates with a non-zero exit code if any files
-                     were formatted.
-  --include, --files A comma separated list of relative file or folder paths to include in formatting.
+  --include          A comma separated list of relative file or folder paths to include in formatting.
 All files are
                      formatted if empty.
   --exclude          A comma separated list of relative file or folder paths to exclude from formatting.
+  --check            Formats files without saving changes to disk.
+Terminates with a non-zero exit code if any files
+                     were formatted.
-  --version          Display version information --report           Writes a json file to the given directory.
+  --report           Writes a json file to the given directory.
 Defaults to 'format-report.json' if no filename given.
+  --verbosity, -v    Set the verbosity level.
+Allowed values are q[uiet], m[inimal], n[ormal], d[etailed], and
+                     diag[nostic]
+  --version          Display version information
 ```

 Add `format` after `dotnet` and before the command arguments that you want to run: